 If you generate more electricity than is needed for your home or business in a given billing period, the amount will be used to offset future electricity you would receive from Dominion Energy.
 The billing period credit is accumulated, carried forward and applied at the first opportunity to any billing periods having positive net consumption.
 If a credit is generated, the customer still receives a bill each month with basic monthly charges.

 Prior to installation:

-Step 1: Complete Sections 1 through 4, of the form, and sign the Notification form at the bottom.
+Step 1: Complete Sections 1 through 4, and sign the Notification form at the bottom.

-Step 2: Submit the Notification form to Dominion Energy either by scanning and emailing
+Note: If you complete the Notification form using the PDF, submit it to Dominion Energy either by scanning and emailing, or mail to:

 Dominion Energy Virginia